JohelEGP/proposals/is_clamped.md

 Thanks to
 Ray Hamel
-for their comments in the std-proposals thread [5].
+and everyone else for their comments in the std-proposals thread [5].

 ## References